All About the Solar Systems in the Philippines

 Human life has – and always will be – dotted with amazing feats of ingenuity and adaptability through technological progress.
 One of their most innovative inventions is a Philippine solar system.
 Their innate capacity for understanding and decoding the world around us have allowed us to harness the resources around us to a significantly efficient degree; the Earth’s waters, its lands, its winds, and its exposure to the sun have all been utilized in order to create power for humanity to enjoy.

 A standout from the others, solar power has always been an august testament to science’s talents; through photovoltaics we have unlocked the capability to turn the sun’s energy directly into electricity.
-Know more about how this is done here – it is via solar systems, (particularly those in the Philippines).
+Know more about how this is done here – it is via solar systems in the Philippines.

-- Inverter – turns the direct current electricity into 120-volt alternating current to connecting to a circuit breaking in the electrical solar panel (in the Philippines).
+- Inverter – A solar panel in the Philippines generates DC (Direct Current).
+It is connected to an inverter, and the inverter turns the direct current electricity into 220-Volt alternating current (AC) turns the direct current electricity into 120-volt alternating current to connect to a circuit breaking in the electrical panel board of the house.
 Inverters should be placed on the exterior walls of the home near the sub panels or electrical mains.
 Inverters produced by the solar electric system shall be consumed by electrical loads currently in operation.
 During electricity generation from the solar system, the electric utility meter will turn backwards.

-- Net meter – can lessen the demand for power from the utility during the generation of electricity by the solar electric system from the utility grid therefore decreasing the utility bill.
-This type of solar-powered electric system are “on grid” or “battery-less” making up the majority of the solar power systems currently installed.
+- Net meter – The net meter can lessen the demand for power from the utility during the generation of electricity by the solar electric system from the utility grid therefore decreasing the utility bill.
+This type of solar-powered electric system is “on grid” or “battery-less” making up the majority of the solar power systems currently installed.

 Solar system panel information